Energy firms urged to return credit to customers

 As energy prices have climbed over the last year, Fran Raw from Newtonmore in the Highlands began to check her energy balance more diligently.

+In February she received a statement which showed her balance was more than £2,000 in credit.

+After she was given an up to date bill, the balance was about £900.

-In February she discovered she had more than £2,000 in credit, and Ovo Energy was continuing to charge her about £200 per month.
+She said Ovo Energy continued to charge her about £200 per month.

-She has managed to recoup much of the balance, but it still sits at about £600.

 "I feel like I'm a puppet and they're pulling my strings," said Fran.
 "I'm losing my say in my business and that's not on."

-Fran uses electrical storage heaters, but has switched two out of four off in an attempt to cut down on costs while she attempts to claim her money back.
+Fran uses electrical storage heaters, but switched two out of four off to cut her energy usage while she attempted to claim her money back.

 She is spending a third of her state pension on energy bills while her occupational pension "just about" keeps her car on the road.